yiisoft/docs/guide/en/security/best-practices.md

 ### Filter input

-Filter input means that input should never be considered safe, and you should always check if the value you've got is actually among allowed ones.
+Filter input means that you should never consider input safe, and you should always check if the value you've got is actually among allowed ones.
 For example, if you know that you sort by three fields `title`, `created_at` and `status` and the field came from user input, it's better to check the value you've got right where you're receiving it.